mediacms-io/mediacms/docs/admins_docs.md

 It is advisable to override any of them by adding it to `local_settings.py` .

-In case of a the single server installation, add to `cms/local_settings.py` .

 In case of a docker compose installation, add to `deploy/docker/local_settings.py` .
 This will automatically overwrite `cms/local_settings.py` .

 Any change needs restart of MediaCMS in order to take effect.

-Single server installation: edit `cms/local_settings.py`, make a change and restart MediaCMS

 ```bash
 #systemctl restart mediacms